bbauska/JS-Notes4Pros/README.md

 10MB
 Section 33.2: Simpler way of handling Storage localStorage, sessionStorage are JavaScript Objects and you can treat them as such.
-Instead of using Storage Methods like .getItem(), .setItem(), etc here's a simpler alternative:
+Instead of using Storage Methods like .getItem(), .setItem(), etc… here's a simpler alternative:
 // Set
 localStorage.greet = "Hi!"; // Same as: window.localStorage.setItem("greet", "Hi!");
 // Get